 If you’re working toward receiving your PMP certification, your PMP exam preparation may feel like navigating uncharted waters.
 KNowing the differences between PMBOK 7 vs PMBOK 6 is a great first step.

 Then, consider letting Simplilearn pave the way.
 As an Authorized Training Partner for the PMP exam, we make studying for the PMP exam easier than ever!
-Take the PMP Exam Practice Test and our simulator will help you prepare for your final PMP exam.
+Take the PMP Certification Training Course and our experts will help you prepare for your final PMP exam.